jaseervk/otp-bypass-ctf/README.md

 This project is for educational purposes only.
 Do not use these techniques on real systems without permission.

-© 2025 jaseervk.
+© 2025 Jaseer VK.
 All rights reserved.